DuxVictorum/learnshell/learnawk/notes-01.md

 1. **Make your awk script its own stand-alone executable**
 The awk program functions as an interpreter.
 This means that you can write an awk script, change its mode, and put it in the PATH *as long as* you add the following at top:
 `#!/bin/awk -f`
+1. **Provide a default value to a bash variable**
+Bash provides a way to assign a default value to a variable if nothing else gets assigned.
+In the context of awk, this is mainly useful for command-line arguments.
+If the user doesn't pass in a command-line argument, the default value can still get passed and not mess up an awk command / script.
+The basic pattern is:
+`${var:-defaultValue}`
+For example (to print either the column designated by `arg $1`  or the third column if no arg is passed):
+`columnToPrint="${1:-3}"`
 1.

 # Notes to organize later: